archion/videopop/README.md

 [see here](https://greasyfork.org/scripts/4218-popup-video)

 ## Usage
-If use bookmarklet, click the bookmark on a website and then click the video which you want to popup
+If use bookmarklet, click the bookmark on a webpage and then click the video which you want to popup

 If use userscript, click the "popup" button in bottom right of the page and then the same as bookmarklet